elivz/vz_address.ee_addon/README.markdown

 VZ Address
 ==========

 An address fieldtype for Expression Engine 2.
+Also works as a Matrix cell-type or a Low Variable.

 Template Tags
 -------------